Mass Customization: The new path for High End and Luxury brands?

 Due to the transformation at this point, it is not surprising to imagine a personalized experience according to our preferences, for example, in a customized spaceship to Mars.
 Because before we know it, it’ll happen!

 It is a technique that makes manufacturing processes flexible enough to produce products according to precisely what the customer wants.
-It involves combing personalization and mass production, leading to a cost-efficient manufacturing system.
+It involves combining personalization and mass production, leading to a cost-efficient manufacturing system.

 This way higher level of customer satisfaction can be achieved since individual clients are delivered with products that match their needs of possessing unique and distinct bags, shoes, clothes or even cars.